February 23rd, 2012

 For example, if your score falls in our range of fair credit scores of 550-639, you are much more limited in your credit card options and may only be approved for a secured credit card, which has some fees and costs.
 A secured card, like the Public Savings Bank Secured Visa, functions like a credit card but also requires a minimum $200 security deposit from the cardholder.
 On the bright side, this card has no credit requirements and is especially effective at building good credit history for people with less-than-perfect credit.
 However, like all secured cards, there is a $200 minimum security deposit and this card also requires a one-time application fee of $79.
 If you aren’t willing to deposit the $200, keep in mind that you’ll get 100% of your deposit back if you close your account in good credit standing.
 Think of the deposit as an investment in your credit history that will enable you to build your credit and qualify for a traditional credit card.
 Orchard Bank Classic Mastercard is another good secured card option that has no processing fee, minimum $200 security deposit, and the annual fee is waived for the first year; plus you have the option to upgrade to an unsecured credit card if you qualify.

 If you want an unsecured credit card, your score should fall within our good credit range from 640-719.
-With that credit score, you are likely to qualify for credit cards like the Chase Freedom Card, which is a great cash back card with no annual fee and $50 cash back with your first purchase.
+With that credit score, you are likely to qualify for credit cards like the Chase Freedom Card, which is a great cash back card with no annual fee and $100-200 bonus after you make $500 in purchases in your first 3 months from account opening.
 Another good option is the Citi Platinum Select Card, which has 0% APR for 9 months and low interest and fees.
 With a better credit score, you’ll have a better chance qualifying for a credit card with low fees and does not require a deposit.

 November 18th, 2008